 The Bicentennial Alliance is a coalition of statewide non-profit organizations and government agencies working together to develop and promote statewide projects commemorating the Missouri Bicentennial.
-Current members include Kinder Institute on Constitutional Democracy, Missouri Arts Council, Missouri Council for History Education, Missouri Folk Arts Program, Missouri Historical Society, Missouri Humanities Council, Missouri State Archives, and the State Historical Society of Missouri, and the University of Missouri Office of Extension and Engagement.
+Current members include Kinder Institute on Constitutional Democracy, Missouri Arts Council, Missouri Council for History Education, Missouri Folk Arts Program, Missouri Historical Society, Missouri Humanities Council, Missouri State Archives, Missouri State Library, The State Historical Society of Missouri, and the University of Missouri Office of Extension and Engagement.

 BICENTENNIAL PENNY DRIVE

 The Bicentennial Penny Drive is a fundraiser scheduled to take place in Missouri public elementary and intermediate schools beginning in February of 2018.
 The goal of the penny drive is to raise funding for the conservation of founding state documents in honor of the approaching bicentennial of Missouri Statehood.
 To learn more, contact Claire Bruntrager, Missouri Humanities Council associate director, at email@example.com or 314.781.9660.

 FOUR YEARS TO STATEHOOD